Forests Upwards & Outwards

 Year-Round Zesty Citrus Garden

-In a previous articles like, Bees and Belonging and Starter Citrus Garden, I’ve offered delicious fruit garden designs and fruit-growing instructions for your own manageable and convenient supply of juicy fruit.
+In previous articles, like Bees and Belonging and Starter Citrus Garden, I’ve offered delicious fruit garden designs and fruit-growing instructions for your own manageable and convenient supply of juicy fruit.

 In this post, I’ll present a new citrus design, from my ebook, Inflourish Cebu Kitchen Garden Designs, you can start in April.
 I’ll also share coconut husk fertilizer and vermicompost techniques we practice in the farm.
 They help us maintain citrus trees with minimal non-chemical fertilizer.